wckdrzr/Gaspar/README.md

 ```

 As shown above, you should continue to use [FromForm] for simple types and IFormFile.

+#### 405/415 Errors

+If the object you pass to a controller action is malformed in some way (number as text, or missing required properties), a 4XX error will be sent back to the browser.
+The actual error is swallowed and it can sometime be really difficult to find the cause.

+[FromFormObject] will write errors to the console - so you can fix them!

+If your struggling with 405 or similar errors, trying changing to [FromFormObject] temporarily.

 ## Disable Export on Build